asmutti/elixir-banking/README.md

 You need Elixir installed on you system.
 [Elixir Installation](https://elixir-lang.org/install.html)

-After downloading the project, run:
+After downloading the project run:
 `mix deps.get`

 After all dependencies are installed, you can run all the commands listed down: